- Entry deterrence

 - Refusals to deal

-Michael Whinston is the Sloan Fellows Professor of Management at the MIT Sloan School of Management and a Professor of Economics in the MIT Department of Economics.
-He is one of the leading experts in the fields of antitrust economics and regulation, industrial organization, and microeconomics.
-Dr. Whinston has consulted in cases involving a range of industries and served as a neutral expert for US District Court Judge Letts in a CD price-fixing case.
+Michael Whinston is the Sloan Fellows Professor of Management at the MIT Sloan School of Management and Professor of Economics in the MIT Department of Economics.
+He is a leading expert in the fields of antitrust economics and regulation, industrial organization, and microeconomics.
+Dr. Whinston has consulted in cases involving a range of industries and issues, and served as a neutral expert in a price-fixing case.

 Dr. Whinston has been awarded many honors over his academic career, including multiple National Science Foundation research grants and the 2008 Compass Lexecon Prize for his paper titled “Antitrust in Innovative Industries.”
-He is a Research Associate at the National Bureau of Economic Research, a fellow of the American Academy of Arts and Sciences, and an Alfred P. Sloan research fellow.
+He is a Research Associate at the National Bureau of Economic Research, a fellow of the American Academy of Arts and Sciences, a fellow of the Econometric Society, and an Alfred P. Sloan research fellow.

 BS, Economics, Wharton School, University of Pennsylvania